Limahong: Origins

 Wokou merchant-pirates became a serious problem along the China coast in the early 16th century.
-Merchant-pirates such as Wang Zhi, Ye Zongman, Li Guangtou, and Xu Dong constructed large trading ships in Guangdong and Shuangyu, where they established clandestine trade relations between Japan, China, and Korea.
+Merchant-pirates such as Wang Zhi, Ye Zongman, Li Guangtou, and Xu Dong constructed large trading ships in Guangdong and Shuangyu, where they established clandestine trade relations between Japan, China, Vietnam, and Korea.
 Aided by the Portuguese, pirate activities peaked between 1553 and 1561, and included a raid in 1556 consisting of more than 20,00020,000 what?.
 This clandestine trade extended to the Philippines, with Miguel López de Legazpi reporting in 1567, annual visits by Japanese and Chinese traders.
 Increased Chinese navy patrols forced pirates such as Lin Daoqian to escape to Luzon, although temporarily.

 Likewise, Limahon successfully attacked Shenquan in 1571, but was then defeated in 1572 at Chenghai, forcing him to flee to Luzon.
 The Chinese General Liu Yaohui sent a fleet that temporarily drove Limahon from his fortified trading base on Luzon, but by 1574, Limahon was pirating along the Chinese coast once again.

 Venturing once again back to Luzon, Limahon was able to capture a Chinese merchant ship engaged in trade with the Spanish.
 Robbing this merchant of his gold and silver, Limahon learned more gold and silver was to be gained from the Spanish further south, and in the words of Francisco de Sande, "there would be no one with whom to fight."
 Limahon's fleet of 62–70 ships, 3000 pirates, and 400 Japanese soldiers, set sail for Manila.
 Along the way, Limahon encountered a Spanish galiot, sent by Juan de Salcedo for provisions while his force of 100 men were in Vigan.
 The galiot was quickly overcome, the 22 Spanish aboard killed, and their falconet captured.
 Seeing Limahon's true intent, Salcedo sent an advance force onwards to Manila, warning of Limahon's approach, and assuring everyone that Salcedo was on his way to help.
+Limahong was also known to have a relationship with a male crew named Eng Kang through the traditional Fujian sworn-brotherhood custom, where he is treated as the "son-in-law" of Eng Kang's parents.
+Unlike most under the custom, Limahong and Eng Kang's relationship was sexual, not just "brotherly".